ee-email/smart-id-java-demo-poc/README.md

 You also need to create your own Trust Store (or two separate Trust Stores) and only import the certificates you trust:

-  * SSL certificate of SK MID API endpoint.
-[More info](https://github.com/SK-EID/mid-rest-java-client#verifying-the-ssl-connection-to-application-provider-sk).
+  * SSL certificate of SK Smart-ID API endpoint.
-  * MID root certificates (to validate that the returned certificate is issued by SK).
-[More info](https://github.com/SK-EID/mid-rest-java-client#validate-returned-certificate-is-a-trusted-mid-certificate).
+  * Smart-ID root certificates (to validate that the returned certificate is issued by SK).
+    * For this you need to import TEST_of_EID-SK_2016.pem.crt and TEST_of_NQ-SK_2016.pem.crt into mid.trusted_root_certs.p12

 ## Troubleshooting

 ### Error 'unable to find valid certification path to requested target'

 This application only connects to servers it trusts.
-That is the SSL cert of the server must be imported into file src/main/resources/mid.trusted_server_certs.p12.
+That is the SSL cert of the server must be imported into file src/main/resources/sid.trusted_server_certs.p12.

 If you change this application to connect to some other server (or if the SSL cert of the demo server has expired and replaced with new one) then you need to import server's cert into the trust store.

-More info how to do this can be found from [mid-rest-java-client documentation](https://github.com/SK-EID/mid-rest-java-client).
+More info how to do this can be found from [smart-id-java-clientdocumentation](https://github.com/SK-EID/smart-id-java-client).

 ## Trust Stores information

 Demo application has two separate trust stores:
- * mid.trusted_server_certs.p12 holds SSL certificates of servers it trusts
+ * sid.trusted_server_certs.p12 holds SSL certificates of servers it trusts
- * mid.trusted_root_certs.p12 holds all MID root certificates of MID test chain
+ * sid.trusted_root_certs.p12 holds all Smart-ID root certificates of Smart-ID test chain

 Next section shows how these two trust stores were created and with instructions how to create similar trust stores for production.